flowslate/www-site/src/content/blog/blog-2.md

   - Config: Provide the spreadsheet_id of the Google Sheet you want to write to.

 ## Step 3: Discover Your Source Schema
 Before building the flow, let's see what data is available.
 Click on your "Production Users Table" connection and go to the "Discover" tab.
-FlowSlate will connect to your database and show you a list of all the tables and columns you have access to.
+Saddle Data will connect to your database and show you a list of all the tables and columns you have access to.

 ## Step 4: Create the Flow
 1. Now for the final step.
 Navigate to the "Flows" page and click "Add Flow."